 Do you get paid during statutory holiday leave?

-Statutory Holiday Allowance is paid, so that you get the same wage on your days off.
+Statutory Holiday Allowance is paid annual leave, so that you get the same wage on your days off.
 In some cases, if you have to work on a bank holiday, you may get paid more, but this is normally agreed in your contract beforehand.
 If you get paid commission, this is also normally included in your annual leave allowance.
 Workers whose income varies each week will be paid a mean average amount earned over the previous 12 weeks.

 Employees can't receive payment in lieu of taking their Statutory Holiday Allowance, unless this falls within a notice period of employment.